 Self-reference in computer programming and hip-hop

 Like this sentence, computer programs and songs can refer to themselves.
 Many computer programs and songs are made of loops within loops within loops.
-Self-reference gives computers their extreme versatility and it makes for richer, more layered music.
+Self-reference gives computers their extreme versatility.
+It also makes for richer, more interesting music.

 http://www.flickr.com/photos/jerkhaircut/3538413244/

 When I was in fifth grade, we did some programming on Apple IIe computers using Sprite Logo, a student-friendly version of the venerable programming language Lisp.
-In Sprite Logo, you move a cartoon turtle around the screen, though back in the eighties, it was more just an abstract triangle.
+In Sprite Logo, you write commands that move a cartoon turtle around the screen (back in the eighties, it was more just an abstract triangle.)
 The turtle has a pen attached to its tail, and by specifying its path around the screen, you can make it draw shapes.
 By default, the turtle begins in the center of the screen, pointed up.
-Here’s how you tell the turtle to draw a box one hundred pixels on a side in Logo-like pseudocode:
+Here’s how you tell the turtle to draw a box one hundred pixels on a side, in Logo-like pseudocode:

 go forward 100 pixels